cassiancc/JustServe/README.md

 ## Requirements
 - A local network or Internet access that allows for the clients to reach the server at port 3000 (or otherwise configured), and admins to reach the server at port 5500.
   - It's recommended to host the server on the Internet through a cloud service like AWS or Oracle Cloud, and use [Tailscale](https://tailscale.com) to reach the server and unblocking port 3000 on its firewall.
 - A Linux server with [NodeJS/NPM](https://nodejs.org) installed.
-This can be a cloud server or VPC running a Linux distribution, or a Raspberry Pi.
+This can be a local Linux desktop or server, Linux cloud server/instance, or even a Raspberry Pi.
 - Clients with web browsers.
 Raspberry Pis will work, and are recommended.

 ## Installation